 Supporting a Stable Legal Process

 Family law cases often involve emotional strain.
 While it’s common for individuals to feel overwhelmed, those directly involved must maintain their ability to make sound decisions.
-Recognising signs of diminished capacity allows attorneys and courts to address potential issues early, ensuring that the legal process remains fair and effective.
+Recognizing signs of diminished capacity allows attorneys and courts to address potential issues early, ensuring that the legal process remains fair and effective.

 Protecting Children During Legal Disputes